![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 a reporter for the Atlanta Georgian and the Macaon

-According to the playwright Marc Connelly, he was inadvertently
+Telegraph.
+According to the playwright Marc Connelly, Bradford was inadvertently

 involved in the hazing of a black football player, his own teammate at the

 University of California.
-This experience left him forever n advovcate
+This experience left him forever an advocate

 appeared in the New York World and in other magazines.
 His literary friends included John McClure and William Faulkner,

-with whom he often spent time at a small café in Franklin Street,
+with whom he often met at a small café in Franklin Street,

 listening the talented jazz clarinetist George ("Georgia Boy") Boyd.